 Vif0/3 and higher are used to connect Virtual Machine Network interfaces (VNIC).

-But when DPDK is used; the vrouter dataplane is fully running into user space.
-There are no more vrouter dataplane piece of code running into kernel space.
+But when DPDK is used, the vrouter dataplane is fully running in user space.
+There are no more vrouter dataplane piece of code running in kernel space.
 DPDK Poll Mode Drivers (PMD) are used to manage network interfaces configuration in user space.
 A Linux device user space enabler (usually vfio or uio) is used to expose network interfaces registers into user space to make them reachable by DPDK PMD.

-All NICs connected to the vrouter are so moved from Linux kernel space to user space and are no more manage nor visible by the operating system.
-Consequently, this is the DPDK application, here the vrouter, which is fully processing the network packets.
-Vrouter DPDK dataplane is responsible for packets polling, packets processing and packets forwarding.
-No more action is taken in charge by the operating system.
-All user packet life processing steps are performed by the vrouter DPDK dataplane.
+All NICs connected to the vrouter are moved from Linux kernel space to user space and therefore no more managed nor visible by the operating system.
+Consequently, It is the DPDK application - here the vrouter - that is fully processing the network packets.
+This includes packets polling, packets processing and packets forwarding.
+No more action is taken in charge by the operating system, All user packet processing steps are performed by the vrouter DPDK dataplane.

-The vrouter DPDK dataplane is working into polling mode and no more in interrupt mode.
-This is very efficient when the network packet rate is high.
-There are no more context switching between Linux Kernel and vrouter dataplane application, there are no more interrupt generated.
+The nature of “polling mode” makes the vrouter DPDK dataplane processing packet forwarding much more efficiently as comparing with interrupt mode when packet rate is high.There are no more interruptions and context switching between Linux Kernel and vrouter dataplane application.

-But the network packet rate is low, this way of working could be less efficient than the regular Kernel mode.
-Indeed, for DPDK mode we are booking a set of CPU only for packet processing purpose.
+NOTE: When the network packet rate is low, this way of working could be less efficient than the regular Kernel mode.
+Indeed, for DPDK mode we are booking a set of CPU dedicated for packet processing purpose.
 If the network packets rate is too low, lots of CPU cycle are unused and wasted.

-DPDK dataplane vrouter software architecture
+DPDK vrouter dataplane software architecture

-Contrail DPDK dataplane vrouter is built with two software components :
+Contrail vrouter DPDK dataplane is built with two software components :

 DPDK library